-Our collaborative approach for noise, vibration and dust brings together our acousticians and air quality experts who are experienced in assessing potential impacts and identifying viable and cost-effective solutions to mitigate risks surrounding noise, vibration and dust.
+Our collaborative approach for noise, vibration and dust (NVD) brings together our acousticians and air quality experts who are experienced in assessing potential impacts and identifying viable and cost-effective solutions to mitigate risks surrounding noise, vibration and dust.
 With our experience, we can provide the right level of input from pre-planning application stage through to post-construction with fully detailed predictive mapping and assessment through to real time construction stage monitoring.

 Formal assessment of construction and demolition noise and vibration (BS 5228:2009) is often a pre-commencement planning requirement that can hold up the start of site works and delay the programme if not carried out at the right time.
 By using the latest equipment to monitor noise, vibration and a range of dust particulates, we are able to provide short and long-term measurements at any stage of a project through the use of remotely monitored equipment with automated threshold warnings issued to any nominated person.